EMoschos/hows-the-weather/README.md

 # Hows The Weather App
-The Hows the weather app was built to show current day weather and a 5 day forecast but only for Australian Cities.
+The Hows the weather app was built to show current day weather and a 5 day forecast.

 App Link - https://emoschos.github.io/hows-the-weather/